-- In the theme's root directory, rename config\writer.yml to config\marketer.yml and customize all the values inside that file based on the instructions in Configuration settings (page 7).
-Do the same with config\designer.yml (changing it to config\developer.yml) and continue to clone and customize the config file for other audiences you need. - In this theme, each output requires a separate config file.
+- In the theme's root directory, rename config_writer.yml to config_marketer.yml and customize all the values inside that file based on the instructions in Setting configuration options (page 7).
+Do the same with config_designer.yml (changing it to config_developer.yml) and continue to clone and customize the config file for other audiences you need. - In this theme, each output requires a separate config file.
 If you have 10 audiences and you want separate sites for each, then then you'll have 10 config files in this directory. - 2.
 Make similar customizations to the PDF configuration files.
 You will later use these files when you create PDFs. - ▼ Tip: As you customize the config files, make the port values unique so that you don't run into "Address already in use" issues when you build multiple sites and want to preview them at the same time.

-3. In the \includes/custom directory, open conditions.html and customize the values there specific to your outputs.
+3. In the includes/custom directory, open conditions.html and customize the values there specific to your outputs.
 (Basically, replace writer with developer, and designer with marketer.)